greenerservices/greenerservices.github.io/app/principles/actions/8b-use-sustainable-design-patterns.md

 Asynchronous patterns and transactions allow tasks to run independently of one-another.

 #### Environmental benefit:
-Enables workloads to run when grid is greener.
+Enables workloads to be flexible and run when grid is greener.

 {{ govukDetails({
   summaryText: "Read more",